That darn First Amendment.

 The Maine Wire is a property of Maine Policy Institute, a nonprofit organization.
 In neither our news or editorial content can we endorse political candidates or parties.
 We can’t tell people how to vote or who to vote for.
 And we don’t.
 The reality is that we are legally prohibited from engaging in the same type of advocacy that newspaper editorial boards regularly engage in.
 The Maine CDC’s rationale is bogus, both legally and rhetorically, and they know it.
 Their policy explicitly excluded journalists from two specific nonprofit news organizations.

-But watch Maine DHHS Commissioner Jeanne Lambrew and Maine CDC Director Dr. Nirav Shah defend the policy — which they do not define — after receiving questions from the BDN’s Caitlin Andrews.
+But watch Maine Department of Health and Human Services Commissioner Jeanne Lambrew and Maine CDC Director Dr. Nirav Shah defend the policy – which they do not define – after receiving questions from the BDN’s Caitlin Andrews.

-Lambrew’s face after the follow up question tells you everything you need to know.
+Lambrew’s face after the follow-up question tells you everything you need to know.
 But even Dr. Shah had the gall to quip, “We don’t think so.”
-What exactly is going on at the Maine CDC?
+The kicker?
+Shah has a law degree.
+Apparently they don’t teach the First Amendment at the University of Chicago.
+So I ask: What exactly is going on at the Maine CDC?

 Fortunately, there are other great journalists in this state who believe in the free press and defended Revello both privately and publicly.
 Even rigid opponents of The Maine Wire and Maine Policy Institute stood up for us to be included, and for that I’m truly grateful.